june31/fight/README.md

 ### Example

-When solving [this](https://www.codingame.com/ide/puzzle/magic-count-of-numbers) challenge on the [Codingame](https://www.codingame.com/) platform, the solution I typed in Eclipse is:
+When solving [this](https://www.codingame.com/ide/puzzle/magic-count-of-numbers) challenge on the [Codingame](https://www.codingame.com/) platform, the solution I typed in Eclipse was:

 ```java
 public class CGS_Current {